It’s easy for someone to tell you who they are. However, you need to learn to read non-verbal cues if you want to see a person’s true face.

-Fast paced speech usually indicates disorganization and confusion.
-Slow-paced speech, on the other hand, usually means that speaker has low intelligence, although this isn’t the case all the time.
+Fast-paced speech usually indicates disorganization and confusion.
+Slow-paced speech, on the other hand, usually means that the speaker has low intelligence, although this isn’t the case all the time.

 Hands to face, hands behind back

-If one hand holds the other wrist, either in front or back, it means your insecure or afraid of something.
+If one hand holds the other wrist, either in front or back, it means you are insecure or afraid of something.
 If you touch your face with your fist, it means you are extremely interested.